WillemRWD/WastepackCalculator/README.md

 # WastepackCalculator
-A calculator to calculalte how many wastepack atomisers you need
+A calculator to calculale how many wastepack atomisers you need in your colony

 The first coloumn for the amount of 1 bandwidth mechanoids you own, the second coloumn for 2 bandwith mechanoids and so on.